Maze Guard

 Enemy behavior:

-Besides navigating the maze, the enemies have two more actions:
+In addition to navigating the maze, the enemies have two other actions:

-After arriving at Ariadne’s pagode, they move to a free kneeling spot and start praise her.
-With the first enemy engaging in this behavior, a “refusal-timer” begins to count down.
-On reaching zero, Ariadne is annoyed and gives in to the admirers‘ pleas- GAME OVER.
+When they arrive at Ariadne’s pagoda, they will move to an empty kneeling spot and begin to praise her.
+As soon as the first enemy starts this behavior, a „refusal timer“ starts counting down.
+Once it reaches zero, Ariadne is annoyed and gives in to her admirers‘ pleas – GAME OVER.

-Should the enemy collide with the Minotaurs roar, they get scared and despawn with a comical run-away-animation.
+If the enemy collides with the roar of the Minotaurs, they will be frightened and despawn with a comical runaway animation.

 Route walker:

-In communication with the game designers, a waypoint-network was set up, to plan concrete paths.
-For each of the four entry points, they set up four different routes to the center.
+In communication with the game designers, a waypoint network was set up to plan concrete paths.
+For each of the four entry points, four different routes to the centre were created.

-For more diverse playthroughs, the enemies spawn with a randomly chosen texture and pick one of four routes offered by their spawn-position, at random as well.
+To further diversify play, enemies spawn with a random texture and also randomly choose one of the four routes offered by their spawn position.

 Breakable walls:

-To widen the variations and give the players more possibilities, the maze contains breakable walls.
-By dashing through such a wall, marked by visible cracks, the player can navigate the maze more freely- but also open new paths for the enemies.
-On arrival at a broken wall, the enemies randomly choose to either follow their original path, or pick one of two new routes.
+To add to the variety and give the player more options, the maze contains breakable walls.
+Crashing through one of these walls, marked by visible cracks, allows the player to navigate the maze more freely – but also opens up new paths for the enemies.
+Upon arriving at a broken wall, enemies will randomly choose to either follow their original path or take one of two new routes.

 Attack enemies:

-Instead of a fight system, the pacifist Minotaur scared the uninvited visitors off with a mighty roar.
-This roar is visualized by an expanding and afterwards shrinking sphere, accompanied by a suiting sound- and triggers the enemies it overlaps with, to flee the labyrinth.
+Instead of a combat system, the pacifist Minotaur scares off uninvited visitors with a mighty roar.
+This roar is visualised by a sphere that expands and then shrinks, accompanied by a matching noise, and causes the enemies it overlays to flee the labyrinth.

 Changed plans: